visgl/deck.gl/docs/upgrade-guide.md

 ### Removed picking Uniforms

 The shader uniforms `renderPickingBuffer`, `pickingEnabled` and `selectedPickingColor` used for implementing picking in custom shaders, these uniforms are no longer set by the deck.gl.
-Custom shaders can now use luma.gl 'picking' module (TODO: github link).
+Custom shaders can now use luma.gl [picking shader module](https://github.com/uber/luma.gl/tree/master/src/shadertools/modules/picking).

 ### Initial WebGL State